Insurance Pricing Models – Building a Better Insurance Pricing Process 📊

-- Polishing new-business pricing.
 Initially, insurers tended to offer deep discounts to clients in the hope that this would ease the pain of the inevitable price increase at renewal time.
-But this method has proven ineffective.
+But, this method has been proven to be ineffective.
 The industry has learned from the data gathered not only from their own customer base but also from buying habits from other insurance buyers other from their own.
 As a result, some big insurers now are optimising their pricing of new business.
 This includes reinforcing better risk management practices so they don’t get financially crippled by clients who decide not to renew their insurance policy.

-- Reinforcing the organisation’s infrastructure.
-The need for a strong actuarial team, as well as a sharp managerial oversight capable of translating the business strategy into a disciplined pricing strategy.
+That means the needs for a strong actuarial team, as well as a sharp managerial oversight capable of translating the business strategy into a disciplined pricing strategy.
 Insurers need a revision in pricing processes, including a better dialogue among the management team to truly understand, monitor, and critique the work of the insurance agents.
 Updating their pricing systems requires boldness and willingness to try new systems, conduct pricing tests, and stretch boundaries in terms of common practices.

-These new insurance pricing models and strategy gather data from new, external sources and estimate insurance pricing risk or consumer willingness to pay, buy, or churn more accurately; and identify precisely—during the underwriting phase— applicants most likely of deceiving insurers with fraudulent or inaccurate information.
+These new insurance pricing models and strategy gather data from new, external sources and estimate insurance pricing risk or consumer willingness to pay, buy, or churn more accurately.
+And during the underwriting phase, will identify precisely fraudulent applicants.

-Larger insurance companies have actuarial departments that maintain their own databases to estimate frequency and the dollar amount of losses for each underwriting class, but smaller companies rely on advisory organisations or actuarial consulting firms for loss information.
+Larger insurance companies have actuarial departments that maintain their own databases.
+That is to estimate the frequency and the dollar amount of losses for each underwriting class.
+But, smaller companies rely on advisory organisations or actuarial consulting firms for loss information.

-The new insurance pricing models can cater to demand more precisely.
-So that customers are no longer obliged to buy the other insurance options they do not need.
-This unbundling makes businesses vulnerable to disruption, particularly if they cross-subsidise parts of their offering, as insurers do, with direct sales channels.
+The new insurance pricing models can cater to demand more precisely so that customers are no longer obliged to buy the other insurance options they do not need.
+This unbundling makes companies exposed to disruption, specifically if they cross-subsidise parts of their offering, as insurers do, with direct sales channels.